timcdlucas/translucent_interpretable_ML_review/translucent.md

 Furthermore, the lack of expert knowledge needed to fit an effective machine learning model means they can be useful as a baseline to compare how well a mechanistic model performs.
 Finally it is worth noting that standard statistical models are often not as interpretable as they seem; understanding the results from a statistical model is made more difficult in the presence of colinearity between covariates or when nature's true model is not in the set of models being considered [@Simpson? gelman? @lyddon2018nonparametric, @yao2017using].
 Therefore, in some cases it might be better to fit a more predictive model and sacrifice some, but not all, interpretability.
+Alternatively, it might be useful to use a highly predictive model to create hypotheses which could then be tested in a more formal statistical framework.

 <!--